-I have been fortunate enough to have received a number of awards, but most recently, I was selected to create a bronze sculpture of Edgar Allan Poe for Poe Square in Boston, MA (on the corner of Boylston and Charles).
-This piece should be installed in the spring of 2014.
+I have been fortunate enough to have received a number of awards, but most recently, I was selected to create a bronze sculpture of Edgar Allan Poe for Poe Square in Boston, MA (on the corner of Boylston and Charles, installed October 2014).
 In 2011, I received the $10,000 Margo Harris Hammerschlag Biennial Sculpture Award, funded by the National Association of Women Artists (NY, NY).

 What research are you doing, how do you engage your students in your work?

 My research on David Hume and the philosophy of art is ongoing; students provide valuable feedback in related courses.
 Some of my students have also developed an interest in these areas and have published and/or presented their work.
 As far as sculpture is concerned, my current work includes the Edgar Allan Poe Project (mentioned above), and various independent projects.
 At some point, I would like to involve students with my sculpture projects as well.

 What are your most recent publications, scholarly works, exhibitions, performances?